PHP Blog Guide

 • You want treatment while staying connected to family or home

-• You’re motivated but need accountability and support
+• You are motivated but still need accountability

 • You need medical monitoring overnight